Pop-Tarts: In popular culture

-In June 2021, Jerry Seinfeld announced he would write, direct, produce, and star in a fictionalized re-telling about the creation of Pop-Tarts.
+Jerry Seinfeld has had a routine about the transformational impact pop-tarts had on his childhood for many years.
+In June 2021, he announced he would write, direct, produce, and star in a fictionalized re-telling about the creation of Pop-Tarts.
 The film, Unfrosted, was released on Netflix on May 3, 2024.

 The History Channel series The Food That Built America has two episodes that include Pop Tarts.
 The first episode of the first season includes the rivalry between the Kellogg and Post companies, and mentions the invention of the Pop-Tart.
 The first episode of season four goes into more detail about the creation of the Pop Tart and the rival Country Squares from Post.

 The TV show Family Guy featured a song about Pop-Tarts, and how good they taste with butter.

 Comedian Brian Regan includes Pop-Tarts in one of his most popular bits around how Pop-Tarts shouldn't require instructions.